MarkKragerup/weblint-eslint-security/docs/rules/no_href_and_src_inline_xss.md

     document.body.appendChild(a);
 ```

+Safe string concatenation is concatenated with unsafe user input.
 ```javascript
     // Declare variable, initialised as a safe concatenation of two explicit strings let googleLink = "google.com" + "/contact"